HoangNguyen55/A.I.D.A/docs/weekly_report.md

   - Xiang: Working on the AI

   ### Progress:
-  - Mikheil:
+  - Mikheil: Successfully create admain page and datase

   - Liam: Learning Django

-  - Hoang: Write part of the interpreter
+  - Hoang:
+    * Fixing uo issue with Pytest

-  - Zach: Learn rust
+  - Zach: Finish learning rust APIs

-  - Xiang: Learning how to fine tune Llama2
+  - Xiang: Finish learning Finetune the LLM

   ### Plan for next week:
   -  Mikheil:
+    -  Start to work on the client

-  - Liam: Learning more Django
+- Liam: Finsih learning Django

-  - Hoang: Finish the interpreter
+- Hoang:
+    - Get AI ruuning on School PC

+- Zach:
-  - Zach: Implement API call with rust
+    - Create basic API call function
+    - Write test cases for the API

-  - Xiang: Collect data for AI
+- Xiang:
+    - Work with Hoang to get AI running on School PC
+    - Figure out the easiest way or best method to fine tune the LLM with our own data
+    - Spent some time to figure our own intial format to fine tune

 ## Contributions of individual team members